Top Tips for Designing a Convenient Jewelry Website Experience

 Putting all your eggs in one basket is not an advisable strategy as it could make you lose everything in just a snap; therefore, you need to diversify your revenue stream to maximize your return and minimize the devastating effects brought about by being dependent on a single platform.

 To go back to the Etsy example earlier, those sellers who did not heed the notice to change from Standalone PayPal payments to Etsy Payments had their account suspended – a suspension that would only be lifted once they followed what Etsy had told them to do.
-With a jewelry website of your own, you don’t have to make a business decision that is against your will.
+With a jewelry website of your own, you don’t have to make a business decision that’s against your will.

 3. Why fit in if you can stand out

 Some e-commerce platforms stifle creativity as you’re subjected to their own designs; thereby, making it more difficult for your shoppers to remember your brand.
 Additionally, your shoppers are bombarded with hundreds of thousands of jewelry product images every time they search on the platform.
 For instance, a simple search for ‘diamond engagement ring’ on the Etsy platform would give you nearly 300,000 product results.
-The chances of them finding you would depend on how well you satisfy the criteria to be favoured in the algorithm, that is, for you to land on the first page of the search results.
+The chances of them finding you would depend on how well you satisfy the criteria to be favored in the algorithm, that is, for you to land on the first page of the search results.
 You’re endlessly competing for visibility.

 It’s hard to stand out in a sea of similarity, especially in an oversaturated online jewelry market.
 As such, you must separate from the herd and watch your value soar.
-With your own website, you can do things a little differently – from designs to customization and after sales services – but more appealing; thereby establishing your brand as the hunted and not the hunter.
+With your own website, you can do things a little differently – from designs to customization and after-sales services – but more appealing; thereby establishing your brand as the hunted and not the hunter.
 Further, having your own domain communicates to your shoppers that you mean serious business and that you have a brand which equity is not diluted by commoditizing yourself when you’re in an oversaturated online marketplace.

 4. You don’t know your shoppers

-Your sales are sky high, but it is customer relationship, not transactions, that is the heartbeat of your jewelry business.
+Your sales are sky-high, but it is customer relationship, not transactions, that is the heartbeat of your jewelry business.
 Some online marketplaces restrict customer interaction to the point that you become transactional – clueless to the needs, demands, and preferences of your shoppers; hence, it’s almost impossible to influence your shoppers’ behavior at the top of the funnel.
-This e-commerce model is not the perfect approach to building and sustaining your long-term ecommerce success.
+This e-commerce model is not the perfect approach to building and sustaining your long-term e-commerce success.
 However, having your own domain can eliminate this passivity.

 When your target shoppers visit your jewelry website, consider half of the work done.
 This means you got their attention, but you must deliver the remaining half to convert or use data to make sure they convert next time.
 Collecting customer data to be able to provide a personalized and algorithmically-designed jewelry shopping experience is one of the many advantages of having your own website.
-It enables you to analyze order history, track shoppers’ buying behavior to be able to recommend relevant items the next time they visit your store, and identify cart abandonment, among many others.
+It enables you to analyze order history, track shoppers’ buying behavior to be able to recommend relevant items the next time they visit your store and identify cart abandonment, among many others.

 Needless to say, having a full view of your online jewelry business gives you a streamlined system for analyzing and improving your internal business environment.